Texas church shooting: 8 of the dead came from same family

 Story highlights

-- Gunman shot 26 people at a Baptist church in Texas on Sunday
+- A gunman killed 26 people at a Baptist church in Texas on Sunday

 - Shooter identified as Devin Patrick Kelley, 26, according to two law enforcement sources

-The attack came during a Sunday morning service and left about 20 others wounded.

-The massacre at the First Baptist Church in Sutherland Springs was called "the largest mass shooting in our state's history" by Texas Gov. Greg Abbott.
+(CNN)At least eight members of the same family were among the 26 people killed Sunday when a man armed with a rifle burst into the sanctuary of a church in Texas and began firing.

-The mass shooting shocked the small town, located about 30 miles east of San Antonio.
+The massacre left about 20 others wounded in the small town of Sutherland Springs, located about 30 miles east of San Antonio.

+Texas Gov. Greg Abbott called the slaughter "the largest mass shooting" in the state's history and ordered flags across the state to fly at half-staff Monday.

 Latest developments

--- Using a rifle, the gunman shot victims between the ages of 5 to 72 years old, said Freeman Martin, a regional director with the Texas Department of Public Safety.
+-- The victims ranged in age from 5 to 72 years old, said Freeman Martin, a regional director with the Texas Department of Public Safety.

 -- At least eight of the people killed were members of one family, according to a relative and a community leader.
 A woman who was about five months pregnant and three of her children were killed.
-The pregnant woman's brother-in-law -- her husband's brother -- and his young child were also killed, according to the community leader.
-Three other members of the same family were injured.
-CNN is not naming the victims at this time, as it is not yet confirmed that their next-of-kin have been notified.
+The pregnant woman's brother-in-law and his young child were also killed, according to the community leader.
+Three other members of the same family were wounded.
+CNN is not naming the victims at this time, as it isn't yet confirmed that their next-of-kin have been notified.

 -- Among those killed included the 14-year-old daughter of the church's pastor, according to Sherri Pomeroy, the girl's mother.
 Her parents were traveling out of state when the shooting occurred.

---The shooter fled the church, was chased and later found dead in his vehicle, officials said.
+--The gunman, dressed in all-black tactical gear -- including a ballistic vest, according to Martin -- fled the church and was later found dead in his vehicle, officials said.

+-- Authorities said an armed resident confronted the gunman outside the church and shot him.

--- A witness told CNN affiliate KSAT that he and an armed resident had pursued the gunman in a car chase.
+-- A witness told CNN affiliate KSAT that he and the armed resident pursued the gunman in a car chase for roughly 11 miles.

 -- Speaking from Japan, President Donald Trump expressed condolences for the victims during a Monday news conference and said he believes the shooting was caused by a "mental health problem," not an issue with US gun laws.